Chicken stew with cider and chorizo

-This chicken dinner party dish is great to make in advance of people coming over.
+This chicken and chorizo stew recipe is hearty but elegant, and is great to make in advance of people coming over.

 For the chicken, preheat the oven to 190C/375F/Gas 5.
 Heat the oil in a large ovenproof frying pan and add all the chicken pieces to the pan.
 Cook for 10-12 minutes turning frequently until evenly browned.
 Remove with a slotted spoon and set aside.